-With the ChemDry approach, he said, the cleaning solution is applied into the carpeting then it begins to bubble, in doing so" emulsifying" the grime and raising it to the surface.
+With the Chem clean approach, he said, the cleaning solution is splashed into the carpeting then it begins to bubble, in doing so" emulsifying" the grime and carrying it to the surface.